AIM-Harvard/SlicerRadiomics/README.md

    you will need to restart Slicer application to access the module.
    If installation was successful, you should be able to see `Radiomics` module in the Slicer module list.

+# Known issues

+At the moment, the extension is not available on Linux, due to a known issue (https://github.com/Radiomics/SlicerRadiomics/issues/16).

+The extension will also not work on Windows, due to a known issue (https://github.com/Radiomics/SlicerRadiomics/issues/23).
+However, you can use the following workaround to fix the problem manually, while we are working on a proper resolution.

+You will need to change the following file (replacing `USER_NAME` with your user name on your system):

+`C:/Users/USER_NAME/AppData/Roaming/NA-MIC/Extensions-revision/SlicerRadiomics/lib/site-packages/radiomics/featureextractor.py`

+Where revision is something like 26083 depending on the nightly version of Slicer.

+Line 9 should be changed from:

+`import pykwalify.core`

+to:

+`# import pykwalify.core`

 # Building `SlicerRadiomics` from source